BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 ------------------------------------------------------------------------
 {{< /highlight >}}

-Wee can write these wherever we want to into the stack, just have in mind they need to survive to several calls of `sym.do_test()`.
+Wee can write these values wherever we want to into the stack, just have in mind they need to survive to several calls of `sym.do_test()`.
 I decided to use the following addresses:

 {{< highlight sh "cssclass=highlight compact" >}}